acss-io/atomizer/docs/configuration.md

 ---
+description: Learn how to configure Atomizer for your project's needs.
+layout: docs
 section: docs
-layout: docs
 title: Configuration
 ---

-Atomizer will automatically parse the content files passed into the cli, no configuration is required.
-However, in many cases, you may need to customize Atomizer to fit your projects requirements.
-This guide will help define the configuration options available for Atomizer; each section defined below is optional.
+Atomizer will automatically parse the content files passed into the cli; no configuration is required.
+However, in many cases, you may need to customize Atomizer to fit your project's requirements.
+This guide will help define the configuration options available for Atomizer; each section below is optional.

 ## Create a configuration file